wafflepie/afformative/packages/afformative/README.md

 #### Props

 - `children: any` The value to format.
-- `suggestions: string[]` Suggestions the formatter should take note of.
+- `suggestions?: string[]` Suggestions the formatter should take note of.

 Any additional props will be passed to the `format` argument `makeFormatter` inside the second parameter (alongside suggestion tools).

 #### Statics

 - `format: (value: any, suggestions?: string[], otherProps?: Object) => React.Node` A static method that can be used to format values without them being rendered as React elements.
-- `wrap: (outerFormat: OuterFormat, nextFormatterOptions: FormatterOptions) => Formatter` A static method that can be used to override the configuration of any formatter, returning a new formatter.
+- `wrap: (outerFormat?: OuterFormat, nextFormatterOptions?: FormatterOptions) => Formatter` A static method that can be used to alter the behaviour of any formatter, returning a new formatter.
 The first parameter has the same signature as when using `makeFormatter`, except it receives the original `format` function as the first parameter to make defaulting easier.

 ---